gisma/uavRst/README.md

 ## Wiki
 You will find some tutorials and examples at the uavRst Wiki.
 Please feel free to participate.

-## CRAN

-The CRAN checks are passing - so it is only a question of documentation and time until it will be submitted... however it runs fine for now ...

 To install from ```github```  you need to have installed the ```devtools``` package.